manuel-lohmus/ws13/README.md

 These use cases benefit from WebSocket's ability to maintain a persistent connection, allowing for efficient and low-latency communication between the client and server.

 The WebSocket API is defined by the [WebSocket](https://html.spec.whatwg.org/multipage/web-sockets.html#the-websocket-interface) interface, which is part of the [HTML Living Standard](https://html.spec.whatwg.org/multipage/).
 The API provides a set of methods, properties, and events that enable developers to create WebSocket connections and interact with them in a web application.
+This module is part of the ['conextra'](https://www.npmjs.com/package/conextra) framework, which is a simple and easy-to-use single-page application (SPA) framework.
+You have to try it!
+A different solution than MVC (model–view–controller).

 ## Features